CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 Testing Our Module
 ------------------

 Now that we have seen how a module can be built using another, let us look at testing our module.
-We need to test our module to make sure that it works on all states that is present, absent and query.
-The following section shows a basic and practical approach to build a test file with the help of another test file.
+We need to test our module to make sure that it works for all states: present, absent, and query.
+The following section shows a basic and practical approach to building a test file with the help of another test file.
 This makes it easier to complete the test file without having to write everything from scratch.

-Let's build a test file for our l3out static routes using the existing test for l3out logical node. aci_l3out_logical_node -> aci_l3out_static_routes
+Let's build a test file for our l3out static routes using the existing test for l3out logical node: aci_l3out_logical_node -> aci_l3out_static_routes

-1. In the **tests** directory of our collection, we have the **intergration** directory.
-The **integration** directory consists of **targets** which has directories for all the test files of modules that currently exist in our collection.
-We go to the **targets**  directory and copy the aci_l3out_logical_node directory and paste it in the same directory aci_l3out_static_routes which should be same as the name of our module.
-Upon opening the directory we find main.yml file.
+1. In the **tests** directory of our collection, we have the **integration** directory.
+The **integration** directory consists of **targets**, which has directories for all the test files of modules that currently exist in our collection.
+We go to the **targets** directory and copy the aci_l3out_logical_node directory, then paste it in the same directory as aci_l3out_static_routes, which should be the same as the name of our module.
+Upon opening the directory, we find the main.yml file.
 We open this file and make the following changes.

-1. The Copyright section should be changed to your credentials.
+2. The copyright section should be changed to your credentials.

 .. code-block:: yaml

    # Copyright: (c) <year>, <Name> (@<github id>)

-2. The following section verifies that we have ACI APIC host, ACI username and ACI password defined in the inventory.
+2. The following section verifies that we have the ACI APIC host, ACI username, and ACI password defined in the inventory.
 These will be used in every task of the test file.
 The inventory file is located in the inventory directory.
-More information on this directory is given below after the test file.
+More information on this directory is given below, after the test file.

 .. code-block:: yaml

    - name: Test that we have an ACI APIC host, ACI username and ACI password
      fail:
        msg: 'Please define the following variables: aci_hostname, aci_username and aci_password.'
      when: aci_hostname is not defined or aci_username is not defined or aci_password is not defined

-3. The next section should remain as is. set_fact stores the value of variables such as aci_hostname, aci_username etc. in &aci_info.
-This will constantly be referenced in all tasks.
+3. The next section should remain as is. set_fact stores the values of variables such as aci_hostname, aci_username, etc. in &aci_info.
+This will be referenced in all tasks.

 .. code-block:: yaml

       # GET Credentials from the inventory
       - name: Set vars
         set_fact:
           aci_info: &aci_info
             host: "{{ aci_hostname }}"
             username: "{{ aci_username }}"
             password: "{{ aci_password }}"
             validate_certs: '{{ aci_validate_certs | default(false) }}'
             use_ssl: '{{ aci_use_ssl | default(true) }}'
             use_proxy: '{{ aci_use_proxy | default(true) }}'
             output_level: debug

 4. The next section deletes the tenant.
 This ensures that we don't have the root object configuration on our APIC.
-This is done to avoid idempotency issues later during creation of other objects pertaining to our module.
-We verify the result of each task in the test file which also checks for idempotency.
-If an object such as tenant already exists before the test begins these verification tests may fail.
+This is done to avoid idempotency issues later during the creation of other objects pertaining to our module.
+We verify the result of each task in the test file, which also checks for idempotency.
+If an object such as the tenant already exists before the test begins, these verification tests may fail.

 .. code-block:: yaml

    - name: Remove the ansible_tenant
      aci_tenant:
        <<: *aci_info
        tenant: ansible_tenant
        state: absent

-5. We begin by adding tasks to post configuration to APIC.
-This inlcudes creation of all the classes such as tenant and l3out that were used in the     construct_url function in our module.
+5. We begin by adding tasks to post configuration to the APIC.
+This includes creation of all the classes such as tenant and l3out that were used in the construct_url function in our module.

 .. code-block:: yaml

       - name: Add a new tenant
         aci_tenant:
           <<: *aci_info
           tenant: ansible_tenant
           description: Ansible tenant
           state: present

       - name: Add a new L3Out
         aci_l3out:
           <<: *aci_info
           tenant: ansible_tenant